 This fried rice recipe is lighter than many and has an appealing simplicity to it.
-We don’t really want to know how much oil is in the some of the stir-fried rice we’ve all enjoyed at some Chinese restaurants (not all!).
-Let’s just say that sometimes the rice is glistening for a reason, and that this version tastes terrific with not a lot of fat.
+Let’s just say that sometimes fried rice is glistening for a reason, and that this version tastes terrific with not a lot of fat.

 In these photos I left the shrimp whole, just for a little bit of a splashier presentation, but you can easily use smaller shrimp, cut the shrimp into chunks, or even chop up the shrimp more finely.
 I was just messing around, showing off with my big shrimp bad self.

 Stir Fried Rice Variations:

 You can also use chicken or pork cut into ½-inch dice.
 You can add a couple of tablespoons of hoisin or oyster sauce or a couple of teaspoons of sesame oil along with the soy sauce for a more flavorful stir fried rice dish.
 You can also try this Pineapple Shrimp Fried Rice recipe.